Water and wastewater engineer

 What it's like

-You’ll help design and construct structures that manage water, such as sea walls, pumping stations, and reservoirs.
+You’ll help design and construct structures that manage water, such as sea walls, pumping stations and reservoirs.
 Maintaining these systems is also part of your role.
-By creating energy-efficient systems that reduce greenhouse gas emissions, you’ll contribute to combating climate change.
+By creating energy-efficient systems that reduce greenhouse gas emissions, you’ll help fight climate change.

 Water and wastewater engineers work in local councils, private engineering firms, environmental consultancies and utility companies.
-Some specialise in flood risk management, industrial water treatment or sustainable drainage systems.
+You could specialise in flood risk management, industrial water treatment or sustainable drainage systems.

 Your tasks might include: